-REFERENCES: EWDD WDS Directive No. 17-08 Policy on Conflict of Interest, §504 Conflict of Interest , section number may vary dependent on program; Refer to "Conflict of Interest" in table of contents within EWDD Contract.
+EWDD WDS Directive No. 17-08 Policy on Conflict of Interest, §x STANDARD PROVISIONS, subsection "x".
+The section and/or subsection number may vary dependent on program; Refer to "Conflict of Interest" in table of contents within EWDD Contract.

 Political Reform Act - Gov. Code Section 87100 et seq Conflict of Interest